Raimonds Pauls

-Ojārs Raimonds Pauls (born 12 January 1936 in Iļģuciems, Riga, Latvia) is a Latvian composer and a pianist who is well known in Latvia, Russia, post-Soviet countries and worldwide.
+Ojārs Raimonds Pauls (born 12 January 1936) is a Latvian composer and a pianist who is well known in the Baltic countries and Eastern Europe.
 He was the Minister of Culture of Latvia from 1988 to 1993.

+His songs were performed by such popular singers as Alla Pugacheva, Valery Leontyev, Laima Vaikule, Jaak Joala, Roza Rymbayeva, Svetlana Loboda and others.

 Biography

-Raimonds Pauls is the second child of Iļguciems' glass blowing factory worker Voldemārs Pauls and seamstress Alma Matilde Brodele.
-His father Voldemārs began his career at the age of 15 years, when he joined his father (Raimonds Pauls' grandfather Ādolfs Pauls) at the factory.
-Meanwhile, Voldemārs' mother Aleksandra, respectively, Raimonds' grandmother, hired an assistant at her shop – Alma.
-In 1932, Voldemārs and Alma celebrate their wedding.
-Unfortunately, their firstborn son Gustavs dies from meningitis at the age of four months.
+Raimonds Pauls is the second child of Iļģuciems' glass blowing factory worker Voldemārs Pauls and seamstress Alma Matilde Brodele.
+His father Voldemārs, began his career at the age of 15 years, when he joined his father (Raimonds Pauls' grandfather, Ādolfs Pauls) at the factory.
+Meanwhile, Voldemārs' mother, Aleksandra, respectively Raimonds' grandmother, hired an assistant at her shop – Alma.
+In 1932, Voldemārs and Alma celebrated their wedding.
+Unfortunately, their firstborn son, Gunārs Voldemārs dies from meningitis at the age of four months.

 As Raimonds' father has played drums and his grandfather – violin, Voldemārs decides that his son should also play a musical instrument.
-Equipped with an old violin, Raimonds gets into Riga's institute of Music kindergarten branch.
-As it was decided by the teachers that he was too young and "his fingers were unfit" for playing violin, Raimonds starts with piano lessons.
+Equipped with an old violin, Raimonds got into Riga's Institute of Music kindergarten branch.
+As it was decided by the teachers that he was too young and "his fingers were unfit" for playing violin, Raimonds started with piano lessons.

-In 1943, Raimonds begins his studies at Riga's 7th Elementary school, while, in parallel, continuing to take piano lessons with the professor Valerijs Zosts and teachers Emma Eglīte and Juta Daugule.
+In 1943, Raimonds began his studies at Riga's 7th Elementary school, while, in parallel, continuing to take piano lessons with the professor Valerijs Zosts and teachers Emma Eglīte and Juta Daugule.

-In 1946, Raimonds is admitted to the Secondary Musical School of Emīls Dārziņš, combining his studies at the elementary school for three years.
-At the age of 14, Raimonds gains experience playing piano at restaurants and clubs with a violin and saxophone virtuoso Gunārs Kušķis.
-In 1949, he finishes his studies at the Riga's 7th Elementary school.
+In 1946, Raimonds was admitted to the Secondary Musical School of Emīls Dārziņš, combining his studies at the elementary school for three years.
+At the age of 14, Raimonds gained experience playing piano at restaurants and clubs with a violin and saxophone virtuoso, Gunārs Kušķis.
+In 1949, he finished his studies at Riga's 7th Elementary School.
 During this time, he independently develops a liking for playing jazz by studying and imitating various jazz records.